Degree Days

 Python Client Library for Degree Days.net API

-The Python client library is stable and well tested.
+The Python client library is stable, well tested, and well documented.
 It is the recommended way to access the API from Python.

 The client library is available from PyPI at https://pypi.org/project/degreedays/ and Anaconda at https://anaconda.org/bizee/degreedays.
 From the command line you can install it via pip with: